Florida vs Virginia odds, predictions, betting trends for Orange Bowl 2019

 Three things to look at

 Florida has 46 catches this season, ranking first in the SEC and fifth in FBS.
 That attack is led by Jonathan Greenard, who has 15 tackles to lose and 9.5 sacks.
-The Cavaliers have yielded 38 this season (2.9 per game), bad enough for 11th place in college football.
+The Cavaliers have yielded 38 this season (2.9 per game), bad enough for the eleventh position in college football.
 They will have to hinder that fast pass if they want to have any chance of winning.

 The hurried skill of Bryce Perkins